FACTION BRIEF

 The questions are always the same.
 Is my daughter alive?
 Did my husband make it?
 What happened to our house?
 Then, later, when the personal grief has crested: Why did this happen?
 Did anyone stop it?
 Is it safe now?

 The answers to those last questions are harder.
-Because the truth is: nobody stopped it.
+Because nobody stopped it.
 Nexus is trying to rebuild it.
 And "safe" is a word that means something different in 2184 than it did in 2147.

 Some recovered consciousnesses adapt.
 They grieve, they process, they build new lives in digital archives or borrowed substrate.
 Some never adapt—they exist in a state of perpetual disorientation, lost in a world that moved on without them.
-And some, like Dr. Priya Mehta, ask to be sent back.
+And some ask to be sent back.
 Dispersed again.
 Scattered.
 Because existing in pieces across the Net was better than existing whole in a world they don't recognize.

 The Tanaka Echo: Contact Report